YahnisElsts/wp-update-server/README.md

 ```
 4. When you're ready to release an update, just zip the plugin directory as described above and put it in the `packages` subdirectory on the server (overwriting the previous version).

-The library will check for updates twice per day by default.
-If the update checker discovers that a new version is available, it will display an update notification in the WordPress Dashboard and your users will be able to install it by clicking the "upgrade now" link.
+The library will check for updates twice a day by default.
+If the update checker discovers that a new version is available, it will display an update notification in the WordPress Dashboard and the user will be able to install it by clicking the "upgrade now" link.
 It works just like with plugins hosted on WordPress.org from the users' perspective.

 See the [update checker docs](http://w-shadow.com/blog/2010/09/02/automatic-updates-for-any-plugin/) for detailed usage instructions and and more examples.